unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Introduction

-This command allows you to vote for a delegate with his Unikname to get him elected.
+This command allows you to vote for a delegate with his @unikname to get him elected.

 #### Arguments
-- `DELEGATE` (required):  The Unikname between double quote, or the unikid of the delegate to vote for.
+- `DELEGATE` (required):  The @unikname between double quote, or the unikid of the delegate to vote for.

 #### Parameters